ntnu-mr-cancer/T2-DWI/README.md

 # How to use T2-DWI
 This is a MATLAB® function, and the function was written and tested using MATLAB® R2019b.

+## Two-component model:
+Use the calculateTwoComponent.m function, which uses the function hybridfit_TCmodel.m to perform the actual model fit.

+## Bi-exponentia model:
+Use the calculateBiExponential.m function, which uses the function hybridfit_BE.m to perform the actual model fit.

+## Mono-exponential ADC:
+Use the calculateADC.m function.

 # Contact us:
 Feel free to contact us: ingrid.f.syversen@ntnu.no